 A variable value allows us to do more such as checking how much pressure is being applied and performing a different function depending on the result.
-Great if you need to keep an eye on pressure on specific areas.
+Great if you need to keep an eye on the pressure on specific areas.

-I won’t go much into the ADC in this tutorial so if you want to learn more then be sure to check out my tutorial on using an ADC with the Raspberry Pi.
+I won’t go much into the ADC in this tutorial, so if you want to learn more, then be sure to check out my tutorial on using an ADC with the Raspberry Pi.

 Circuit Diagram using a Resistor